BUSINESS ENERGY

 Gas and electricity tariffs for businesses automatically have VAT added to them.
 This will be at the 20% rate unless you're eligible for the reduced rate of 5%.

-How much VAT do I pay on business energy?
+How much VAT does your business pay on gas and electricity?

-How do I get a discounted rate for VAT on business energy?
+How to get a discounted rate for VAT on business energy

 Your business might qualify for a 5% discount on business energy VAT if: